GNiklasch/GWO-glitch-visualization/doc/Rationale.md

 - This needs to be so for loading the data, to prevent premature fetches, so by consistency it needs to be so everywhere else.
   - The controls are grouped into several input forms, each with its own Load or Apply button, one of the latter for each kind of visualization (except the raw data plot which is always included).
   - Since the sidebar and main pane can be independently vertically scrolled, the user will be able to watch e.g. the ASD spectrum while trying out changes to the ASD spectrum settings - or to watch it while trying out changes to the central timestamp and time interval length.

+### Flexible timestamp input

 - Accept timestamps in GPS terms (such as `1187008882.4` for GW170817) or UTC formatted as [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) (such as `2017-08-17T12:41:04.400` or `2017-08-17 12:41:04.400`).
+  - Always play them back to the user in both formats.